sartorlab/CMMC-on-Exposome-Prediction/README.md

 Before run data generation, i.e., generate the 200 different dataset similar to our case study, users can use the code in [generateChemSimilarity](https://github.com/sartorlab/CMMC-on-Exposome-Prediction/tree/main/RunCaseStudy/generateChemSimilarity) to generate the overall chemical similarities and use the code in [generateGeneSimilarity](https://github.com/sartorlab/CMMC-on-Exposome-Prediction/tree/main/RunCaseStudy/generateGeneSimilarity) to generate the overall gene similarities.
 Then, run [1.generate.data.py](https://github.com/sartorlab/CMMC-on-Exposome-Prediction/blob/main/RunCaseStudy/1.generate.data.py) to generate the 200 different sets.

-The name of the chemical that used in this testing should be save in the [chem.txt](https://github.com/sartorlab/CMMC-on-Exposome-Prediction/blob/main/RunCaseStudy/chem.txt) file.
+The name of the chemical that used in this testing should be saved in the [chem.txt](https://github.com/sartorlab/CMMC-on-Exposome-Prediction/blob/main/RunCaseStudy/chem.txt) file.

 Example of running data generation: